Clifford algebras, Spin groups and qubit trees: Binary Trees

 \section{Binary Trees}

-Binary $\CFtr{\Lvt}$-trees may be introduced formally by deleting of all nodes attached to $z$-edges of the ternary $\CFtr{\Lvt}$-trees, see \Fig{ter2bin}.
-The term {\em binary x-y tree} may also be used to distinguish from alternative construction with deleted $y$-edges, but such {\it x-z} trees are introduced only in \App{altbin}.
+Binary $\CFtr{\Lvt}$-trees can be introduced formally by deleting of all nodes attached to $z$-links of the ternary $\CFtr{\Lvt}$-trees, see \Fig{ter2bin}.
+The term {\em binary x-y tree} may be also used sometimes to distinguish that from an alternative construction with deleted $y$-links, but such `{\it x-z} trees' are introduced only in \Sec{altbin}.

-The DFA extension for such binary tree produces three generators for terminal qubit nodes with maximal level $l=\Lvt$, but only one generator for other qubit nodes with $l<\Lvt$, see \Fig{binDFA}.
+The deterministic finite automaton for such binary tree produces three generators for terminal qubit nodes with maximal level $l=\Lvt$, but only one generator for other qubit nodes with $l<\Lvt$, see \Fig{binDFA}.

 The binary $\CFtr{\Lvt}$-tree has $2^\Lvt-1$ qubit nodes.
-With ``enumeration along levels'' the nodes $j =1,\ldots, 2^{\Lvt-1}-1$ have two children $2j$ and $2j+1$, except leafs $j = 2^{\Lvt-1},\ldots,2^\Lvt-1$, see \Fig{bintree}.
+With `enumeration along levels' the nodes $j =1,\ldots, 2^{\Lvt-1}-1$ have two children $2j$ and $2j+1$, except leafs $j = 2^{\Lvt-1},\ldots,2^\Lvt-1$, see \Fig{bintree}.